Freshwater crabs are some of the most interesting species you can keep in your aquarium, hands down.

 Vampire crabs are a really fun species to keep.
 They’re also fairly rare and likely more difficult to find than other types of freshwater crabs.
 They come in a variety of colors, usually vivid shades of orange, purple, or red.

 The scary-sounding name comes from the fact that they have unique yellow eyes that are sometimes described as “glowing.”
 If you were hoping for a blood-sucking crustacean, sorry to disappoint.

 Vampire crabs are small, measuring in at around an inch wide.
 They typically live for up to 3 years when lovingly cared for.

 If you’re interested in getting some Vampire crabs, note that you’ll need to provide a very specific habitat.
 This species is not fully aquatic.
 In fact, they need more dry land in their tank than water.

-Like most crabs, Vampire crabs will eat lots of things – so be sure to provide them a diverse diet with both plant matter and animal protein.
+Like most crabs, Vampire crabs are scavengers and will eat lots of things – so be sure to provide them a diverse diet with both plant matter and animal protein.

 Pom Pom crabs are also somewhat rare, having made their debut in the captive breeding circuit in recent years.
 In the wild, these crabs are often seen scuttling around with anemones clasped in their claws.